cal-pratt/flexdi/docs/source/implicit_vs_explicit.rst

 Errors on implicit bindings
 ---------------------------

-Going back to our previous asynchronous example, lets say that we want to move the logic of our main method into a helper class called ``QueryService``.
+Going back to our previous Async Application example, lets say that we want to move the logic of our main method into a helper class called ``QueryService``.